-Purchase a dataset that lists all the changes to the index constituents since 1970/1990/2000 (the Researcher Dataset provides the changes since 1963), including a summary sheet that allows you to quickly check the components for any date.
+Purchase a dataset that lists all the changes to the index constituents since 1970/1990/2000 (the Researcher Dataset provides the changes since the year 1963), including a summary sheet that allows you to quickly check the components for any date.
 The dataset includes exact change dates, ISIN codes, ticker symbols and GICS Sector & Industry classifications of all the companies.
 Full refund guaranteed if you are not fully satisfied with the data for any reason.
 Check a sample dataset from here.

 S&P 500 Change History